Theta functions, fourth moments of eigenforms, and the sup-norm problem I: The Weil Representation and Theta Series

 \subsection{The Archimedean Weil Representation}

 To construct the appropriate subspace $\Omega_\infty\subset L^2(B_\infty)$, we will use a method based on the work of Vign\'eras \cite{Vigneras}.
-We define the Laplacian on $B_\infty$ as the Fourier multiplier operator with symbol $-4\pi^2 \Nr$.
-Write the archimedean additive character as $\psi_\infty(a)=\exp(-2\pi i a \varpi)$ and consider the PDE
+We define the Laplacian $\Delta$ on $B_\infty$ as the Fourier multiplier operator with symbol $-4\pi^2 \Nr$.
+Write the archimedean additive character as $\psi_\infty(a)=\exp(2\pi i a \varpi)$ and consider the PDE

 where $m\in\mathbb{Z}$ and $\omega>0$.
-This is nothing but the PDE for energy eigenstates of four independent quantum harmonic oscillators with total energy $\omega m/ |\varpi|$ and angular frequency $\omega$.
-Denote by $V_{m,\omega}$ the $L^2$-closure of the space of smooth solutions to \eqref{eq:harmonic-oscillator}.
+This is nothing but the PDE for energy eigenstates of four independent quantum harmonic oscillators with total energy $(\omega\varpi) m$ and angular frequency $\omega \varpi$.
+We call $m$ the \emph{quantum number} of the equation and we denote by $V_{m,\omega}$ the $L^2$-closure of the space of Schwartz solutions to \eqref{eq:harmonic-oscillator}.
 Notice that unlike the standard harmonic oscillator, the individual oscillators may have either positive or negative energy depending on the signature of the quadratic form $\Nr$.